 A friend of mine named Foster recently gave me this great little mini cannon he made from our material as a gift.
 It uses actual black powder and fires a small lead BB.
+He also provided step by step instructions for other people to replicate, which are included in this post.
 We decided a test firing was in order!
-Foster designed it to fire in my apartment without making the neighbors nervous.
-But still, we decided firing off a small cannon in the office probably wasn’t the best idea.
 So we headed down to an empty park, set up the target, and put a couple mini cannon balls into it.

 The mini cannon consists of five pieces.